Psychedelic rock: 1966: Growth and early popularity

+Donovan's July 1966 single "Sunshine Superman" became one of the first psychedelic rock singles to top the Billboard charts in the US.
+Influenced by Aldous Huxley's The Doors of Perception, and with lyrics referencing LSD, it contributed to bringing psychedelia to the mainstream.
 Contributing to psychedelia's emergence into the pop mainstream was the release of the Beach Boys' Pet Sounds (May 1966) and the Beatles' Revolver (August 1966).
-Often considered one of the earliest albums in the canon of psychedelic rock, (Note: Brian Boyd of The Irish Times credits the Byrds' Fifth Dimension (July 1966) with being the first psychedelic album.
-Unterberger views it as "the first album by major early folk-rockers to break ... into folk-rock-psychedelia".)
 Pet Sounds contained many elements that would be incorporated into psychedelia, with its artful experiments, psychedelic lyrics based on emotional longings and self-doubts, elaborate sound effects and new sounds on both conventional and unconventional instruments.
 The album track "I Just Wasn't Made for These Times" contained the first use of theremin sounds on a rock record.
 Scholar Philip Auslander says that even though psychedelic music is not normally associated with the Beach Boys, the "odd directions" and experiments in Pet Sounds "put it all on the map. ... basically that sort of opened the door – not for groups to be formed or to start to make music, but certainly to become as visible as say Jefferson Airplane or somebody like that."
+Subsequently, the Beach Boys' October 1966 single "Good Vibrations" was another early pop song to incorporate psychedelic lyrics and sounds.
+The single's success prompted an unexpected revival in theremins and increased the awareness of analog synthesizers.
+As psychedelia gained prominence, Beach Boys-style harmonies would be ingrained into the newer psychedelic pop.